Breast Cancer Types

 - Regional recurrence means breast cancer that returns after treatment and appears in other, nearby parts of the body.

 - Distant recurrence means breast cancer that has returned and metastasized, meaning it has reappeared and spread to distant parts of the body.
-This can also be called advanced breast cancer.
+This can also be called advanced, metastatic, or Stage IV breast cancer.

 Testing for Type